Electronic Payment System: Types and Advantages

 Electronic Payment System (e-Payment) is a type of payment conducted via electronic or online mediums.
 Online payment systems eliminate the need for cash or cheque payments.
 It is a unique payment method that allows you to conduct online transactions via digital wallets, bank cards and internet banking systems.
 The funds are directly debited from your bank account.

-Types of Electronic Payment System
+Types of Electronic Payment Systems

 The RBI has introduced various cost-effective payment solutions as an alternative to cash transactions.
 The commonly used types of electronic payment systems include: